-Finally, some changes are coming to the AdWords bidding process.
+Finally, some changes are coming to the Google Ads bidding process.

 Currently, advertisers set a base desktop bid and then set mobile bids as a multiplier on the base bid.
 This was introduced with Enhanced Campaigns.
 (And tablet is stuck with desktop, something a lot of PPC people have complained about, though tablet searches only account for about 5% of traffic and aren’t growing.)

 Going forward, this is all being decoupled.
 You will have the ability to set mobile bids, desktop bids, and tablet bids independently or make them dependent on each other.
 This gives advertisers a little more flexibility and further enforces Google’s mobile-first viewpoint (why start with the desktop bid if everything is moving to mobile-first?).